cbg-ethz/SCITE/README.md

 ### 1. Mutation Matrix

-Each row specifies the mutation profile of a single cell, and each column represents one mutation.
+Each column specifies the mutation profile of a single cell, and each row represents one mutation.

 #### (a) Only absence/presence of mutation is distinguished
 The entry at position [i,j] should be

-* 0 if mutation j is not observed in cell i,
+* 0 if mutation i is not observed in cell j,
-* 1 if mutation j is observed in cell i, or
+* 1 if mutation i is observed in cell j, or
 * 3 if the data point is missing

 #### (b) Heterozygous and homozygous mutations distinguished

-* 0 if mutation j is not observed in cell i,
+* 0 if mutation i is not observed in cell j,
-* 1 if heterozygous mutation j is observed in cell i
+* 1 if heterozygous mutation i is observed in cell j
-* 2 if homozygous mutation j is observed in cell i
+* 2 if homozygous mutation i is observed in cell j
 * 3 if the data point is missing

 ### 2. Mutation names (optional)